Ready to attract new clients with this SEO guide for accountants?

 And the more relevant votes from other websites in your industry are, according to Ahrefs and Backlinko, the most important ranking factors.

-If you look at these search results, you can see that Google tend to favour websites with a high domain rating.
+If you look at these search results, you can see that Google favours websites with a high domain rating.

 So how do you earn links ?